‘General Hospital’ Spoilers: Jake Reaches Out To Franco – Jason Rages

 We saw on Friday’s General Hospital when Franco got a text from Jake, he smiled but didn’t respond.
 The text said, “See you tomorrow.
 Can’t wait to do more drawing.”
 That’s sweet and shows just why Jason needs to back off of letting Franco stay in Jake’s life.
 There are no General Hospital spoilers yet on whether or not Franco replies back to Jake, but that’s not the only message Jake sends say GH spoilers from Soap She Knows.

-Next week, another General Hospital spoiler says Jake reaches out to Franco again but this time it’s a cryptic message that leaves Franco stunned.
-Of course, Franco will go directly to Liz with the text because he’s concerned but Franco is also trying to respect Liz’s wishes and worries about Jason’s demands.
+Next week, another General Hospital spoiler says Jake reaches out to Franco again, but this time it’s a cryptic message that leaves Franco stunned.
+Of course, Franco will go directly to Liz with the text because he’s concerned, but Franco is also trying to respect Liz’s wishes and worries about Jason’s demands.
 Is this Jake texting while in one of his “trance” moments?
 Will Franco respond out of concern?

 Jake wants to see Franco, will he reply?
 Or will he ignore based on Jason's anger?
 Feel bad for Jake… #GH pic.twitter.com/2Q8GjSzpFf